Magna Carta Holy Grail: Recording and production

 In late 2011, it was confirmed three songs had been recorded and one of which featured Frank Ocean which would end up being "Oceans", the oldest song that appeared on the album.
 The recording for "Oceans" and production for "Holy Grail" were completed in 2011, during the recording sessions for Jay's collaborative album with Kanye West, Watch the Throne.
 West wanted the two songs to appear on Watch the Throne, however Jay-Z chose to keep them for Magna Carta Holy Grail.
 After Watch the Throne was released, Jay-Z chose to go on a worldwide concert tour instead of devoting more time for the album.
 Following the end of the tour, the main bulk of recording sessions for Magna Carta Holy Grail took place at Alicia Keys and Swizz Beatz' Jungle City Studios in New York, where Justin Timberlake and Beyoncé Knowles were also working on their albums at the time.
 Jay-Z described the recording process as having a "minimalist approach" to give Magna Carta Holy Grail a "1990s feel".

 While working on Beyoncé's fifth studio album, frequent collaborator Timbaland played Jay-Z the instrumental for what would become "Picasso Baby".
 According to Jay-Z, that song built the sound of the album.
 Jay-Z and Timbaland had grown apart after they worked on The Blueprint 3, but reunited for this album.
 Timbaland ended up handling the majority of the production on Magna Carta Holy Grail.
 In an interview with BBC Radio 1, Jay-Z stated that while the two have recorded many songs in the past, it was not until Magna Carta Holy Grail that they got the chemistry to collaborate for a whole project.
 Producer J-Roc described "Picasso Baby" as "just New York".
-He told XXL that him and Timbaland "were really just feeling the city, the energy that it gives out" and were inspired by the "numerous different cultures and different dialects or sounds."
+He told XXL that he and Timbaland "were really just feeling the city, the energy that it gives out" and were inspired by the "numerous different cultures and different dialects or sounds."